cambridge-cares/TheWorldAvatar/Agents/BMSUpdateAgent/README.md

 `bacnetObjectId` and `bacnetDeviceId` can either be provided in the request sent to the agent or it can be queried from the knowledge graph.

 In order for the agent to query for `bacnetObjectId` and `bacnetDeviceId`, the [writeClient.properties](#221-writeclientproperties) needs to be populated and the following parameters are required:
-- `writeClientProperties` the environment variable in the docker container that points to where the client.properties file is located at, refer to [writeClient.properties](#221-writeclientproperties) for more information.
+- `clientProperties` the environment variable in the docker container that points to where the client.properties file is located at, refer to [writeClient.properties](#221-writeclientproperties) for more information.
 - `dataIRI` the data IRI that is linked to the `bacnetObjectId` and `bacnetDeviceId`.
 - `value` the value to write to the Bacnet object